virus-404/WebProject/README.md

 ## Checklist of implemented funcionalities:
 ### First Deliverable:
-- [X] Models: created and revised for better functionality
+- [ X ] Models: created and revised for better functionality
 - [x] Admin: activated and possible to midify the database
 - [x] Login: login system with users and user administration with forms
 - [x] Heroku deployment